josealexandre/marketplace-api/README.md

 -   nodemailer (module to help sending email)
 -   Mailtrap (online service to help testing email sending)
 -   handlebars (template engine used in this project to create template for emails)
+-   Kue (module for job queue like send emails)
+-   Redis (used to store the queue)

 Development

 -   Nodemon
 -   ESLint

+Running mongo in a container

 `docker run --name mongonode -p 27017:27017 -d -t mongo`

+Running redis in a container

+`docker run --name redisnode -p 6379:6379 -d -t redis:alpine`